suprioiit/GRE-_PREPRATION/README.md

 4. Word Search: Search for any word in the vocabulary

-    The vocabulary consists of all the words in all the lists.
+   A.The vocabulary consists of all the words in all the lists.

-    Learn with Flashcards: simple flash cards with reviewing words.
+5.Learn with Flashcards: simple flash cards with reviewing words.

-The word with repetation display randomly.
+   A.The word with repetation display randomly.
 Number of repetation is set by users.

-Store learned vocabulary in tested_words_flash.json
+   B.Store learned vocabulary in tested_words_flash.json